POPWorldMedia/POPForums/docs/customization.md

 ## Forum adapters

 The MVC project has an interface called `IForumAdapter`, which allows you to generate your own view model for a topic, typically with new or augmented data.
-When a forum adapter is configured in the admin of the app, it uses the code in that configured adapter to render a specific view (typically in the `Views/Shared` folder of your app) and the model the adapter specifies.
+When a forum adapter is configured in the admin of the app (on a per-forum basis), it uses the code in that configured adapter to render a specific view (typically in the `Views/Shared` folder of your app) and the model the adapter specifies.
 Consider the following:
 ```
 public class TestAdapter : IForumAdapter
 {